-Academic Technology for FAS is now offering Omeka as a service for use in Harvard College and GSAS courses.
+Academic Technology for FAS offers Omeka Classic as a service for use in Harvard College and GSAS courses.

 Omeka is an open-source platform that allows you to create and share rich visual collections online, and to craft complex narratives from them.
 To see a sampling of Omeka sites from around the web, visit the official Omeka showcase page at omeka.org/showcase and the Neatline showcase at neatline.org/demos.